How to Create a Cancellation Policy That Protects Your Business

 Will a strict policy drive clients away?

-Data shows that clear policies actually increase client trust.
+clear policies actually increase client trust.
 Most clients appreciate knowing the rules upfront.

 Related Guides

-Continue learning with these related tutorials
+Continue with these related tutorials

 Reduce No-Shows at Your Dental Practice